Compensate for carrier frequency offset

 phase offset (radians) parameter.

-is available only when Modulation phase offset is
+available only when Modulation phase offset is set to

 Specify the number of samples per symbol as a positive integer scalar.